2000 University of Arkansas shooting: Reaction and followup

 The evening of the tragedy, approximately 500 people poured into the Unitarian Universalist Fellowship of Fayetteville on campus for an unofficial prayer vigil organized by English PhD student (one of Locke's advisees), and her partner.
 An impromptu shrine was also created outside Locke's office and the university two weeks later held the "official" memorial service on September 12, 2000.
 A year later, on August 27, 2001, Locke's colleagues and friends began collections to create a memorial garden outside Kimpel Hall in his honor.
 The memorial garden was completed and dedicated in September 2003.

-In 2006, Dr. Virginia Krauft, a Jungian psychologist and friend, opened the John Locke Memorial Library to house Locke's large collection of books on German, American, British, French, Russian, Irish, Italian, Asian, Japanese and Scandinavian literature and literary criticism along with studies in the sciences, visual arts and anthropology and several books on Eastern philosophy and religion.
+In 2006, Dr. Virginia Krauft, a Jungian psychologist and friend, opened the John Locke Memorial Library.
+The library houses Locke's large collection of books on German, American, British, French, Russian, Irish, Italian, Asian, Japanese and Scandinavian literature and literary criticism along with studies in the sciences, visual arts and anthropology and several books on Eastern philosophy and religion.
+The library is located at 1601 South Rainbow Road in Rogers, Arkansas.